-Don’t buy a domain penalised by Google.
+Don’t buy a domain penalized by Google.
 It can be a nightmare trying to shake a bad history, no matter how great that name might be.
 Conduct a basic check.
 Search for the domain name in Google.
-If it doesn’t appear page 1 for the domain (with TLD), you could have a problem.
+If you can’t easily find the exact match URL in the search results, the domain may be penalized.

 Value the name before making an offer.
 See how much similar domains (with similar TLDs) have sold for at NameBio.com.
 Just because you like the name, that doesn’t mean you have to offer a silly price to acquire it.

-If not, you should be able to find a close alternative at auction.
-And if all else fails, you can put yourself in the best possible position to nab the domain next time it becomes available.
+Hopefully these tips will help you get your hands on that perfect domain without spending too much through auction or via a direct purchase.
+If not, you should be able to find a close alternative.
+And if all else fails, you can put yourself in the best possible position to nab the domain the next time it becomes available.

 Need hosting for your new site?